kent-map/kent/dickens/tale-two-cities.md

 It is clear that Dickens was writing from first-hand experience as he was a frequent visitor to France, a country he loved dearly.
 In a letter to Emile de la Rue in 1847 he described the French to be "the first people in the universe"[^ref1].
 However, despite his love of the French, _A Tale of Two Cities_, was not very popular in France, and there are fewer French translations than his other works.
 Some suppose that the book is misunderstood in translation.
 The title of the first translation _Paris et Londres en 1793_  (Paris and London in 1793)[^ref1], seems to miss the point, ignoring the novel's start date of 1775, and this may account for its lack of popularity.

-However by 1865, he was using the train to travel to France, as is evidenced by his involvement in the [Staplehurst](dickens/dickens-staplehurst/) rail crash.
+By 1865, Dickens was travelling to and from France by boat train via the more fashionable neighbouring town of [Folkestone](/19c/19c-folkestone).
+It is on one of these journeys that he was involved in the [Staplehurst](dickens/dickens-staplehurst/) rail crash, proving that rail journeys, although more comfortable could be as perilous.

 ### Bibliography